 The alignment of Charlemont Street and the Project entrance and the installation of a four-way traffic light and bicycle/pedestrian crossing at Charlemont Street and the closing of one curb cut from the Site onto Needham Street.

-Supplementary (unbundled) charges for parking for residential tenants and limitations on parking availability for commercial and retail tenants.
+Separate unbundled charges for parking for residential tenants and limitations on parking availability for commercial and retail tenants.

 Provision of a last mile connection to public transit.